Originally published September 20, 2021 and updated October 26, 2023.

 - Organize it in categories that make sense for how you use your scrapbook paper.

 - Label the categories so you know where to find what you want and where to put away what you’re not using when you’re done.

 - You can make your own labels from sticky notes, file folders or cardboard cereal boxes.
 I’ve created 66 pages of craft room labels in 4 different font styles in eleven color choices and one color combination.

-Looking for more paper and craft storage ideas?
+Looking for more paper and craft storage solutions?

-- Craft Room Storage Ideas – These craft room storage ideas from a crafter and professional organizer make it easy to organize your craft room for optimal creativity.
+- Craft Room Storage Solutions – These craft room organizing solutions are from a crafter and professional organizer make it easy to organize your craft room for optimal creativity.

-- Crayon Storage Ideas – More than 65 crayon storage ideas, tips, products & DIY for home, travel & classroom.
+- Crayon Storage Ideas – More than 65 crayon organizing ideas, tips, products & DIY for home, travel & classroom.
 Helpful ideas for every budget, DIY skill level & need.

-- Colored Pencil Storage Ideas – More than 25 colored pencil storage ideas and tips for children, adults and artists.
+- Colored Pencil Storage – More than 25 colored pencil organization solutions and tips for children, adults and artists.
 Includes both DIY ideas and a wide variety of products.

-- Clever Thread Storage Ideas – 55+ tips for organizing threads, flosses and bobbins with thread storage ideas, including products and budget-friendly hacks.
+- Clever Thread Storage – 55+ tips for organizing threads, flosses and bobbins with thread storage solutions, including products and budget-friendly hacks.

 Other Popular Storage Ideas

 - Clothes Storage Ideas with No Dresser – More than 70 ideas and products for clothes storage with no dresser.
 Ideas for every situation and budget.